davisem/Iudex/docs/perf.md

 # OSX

 There is currently no kernal supprot for Docker on OSX.
 This means Docker has to run a seperate kernal using virtualization, and as a result, performance degrades severely.
-Luckily you still have options for running Iudex for peak performance.
+Luckily you still have options for running Iudex at peak performance.

 *Option 1:*
 Buy a Linux box.